Kennreck History, Family Crest & Coats of Arms

 The name Kennreck reached English shores for the first time with the ancestors of the Kennreck family as they migrated following the Norman Conquest of 1066.
 The name Kennreck is based on the given name Kendrick.

 Early Origins of the Kennreck family

 The surname Kennreck was first found in Denbighshire where they held a family seat as Lords of the Manor of Nantclwyd Woore.
 The name appears as Kenricus and Kenric in the Domesday Book in 1086.
 "The family of Kenrick of Nantclwyd Woore, co Denbigh, claim from David Kenrick who fought under the Black Prince at Creci and Poictiers."

 Important Dates for the Kennreck family

 This web page shows only a small excerpt of our Kennreck research.
-Another 157 words (11 lines of text) covering the years 1699 and 1659 are included under the topic Early Kennreck History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1699 and 1659 are included under the topic Early Kennreck History in all our PDF Extended History products and printed products wherever possible.